LangPy Usage Guide

 How It Works

-LangPy is a lexical transpiler that translates only keywords to Python, leaving everything else unchanged.
+LangPy is a lexical transpiler that only translates keywords to Python, leaving everything else unchanged.

-- Reads your .pyes/.pypt/.pyfr file
+- Read your .pyes/.pypt/.pyfr file

-- Tokenizes using Python's stdlib tokenizer
+- Tokenize using Python's standard library tokenizer

-- Untokenizes back to Python code
+- Untokenize back to valid Python code

-- Executes with standard Python VM
+- Execute with standard Python virtual machine

 Zero runtime overhead - executes as native Python with no performance penalty